-KrASIA Multiplier is a new community focused on connecting the Southeast Asia ecosystem together and creating new relationships across the region.
-We will provide a platform for startups to have a voice and share their valuable insights to the wider community.
-If you would like to join or find out more contact email@example.com
+KrASIA Startups is a community focused on connecting the Southeast Asia ecosystem together and creating new relationships across the region.
+We will provide a dynamic platform for startups to have a voice and share their valuable insights to the wider community.
+If you would like to share your experiences or find out more contact [email protected]

 When a pandemic hits a relatively young business, it can go one of two ways.